Warm pigeon breast salad and spring onions - The Field

-A perfect spring time starter which still feels like comfort food.
+We should all eat more pigeon this spring - so start with this light spring time supper that still feels like comfort food.
 Try Philippa Davis' warm pigeon breast salad and spring onions, with hazelnut and orange sauce

-Light enough for the new season but still comforting when the temperatures drop, Philippa Davis’ warm pigeon breast salad is the perfect spring time starter.
-Or divvy it up into bite-sized portions for supper party canapés.
+Pigeon is lean, sustainable, inexpensive and delicious.
+We should all eat more of it this spring.
+So start with Philippa Davis’ warm pigeon breast salad and spring onions, with hazelnut and orange sauce.
+This light springtime supper will still feel like comfort food when called for.

 For something a little heartier, try pigeon pie.
 Or our warm pigeon salad with bitter leaves is versatile and delicious.